liuffy/Tracktive/README.md

 *Create playlists effortlessly.* :musical_note:

- Tracktive is a single-page, full-stack web application inspired by [8tracks](http://8tracks.com/), created with the goal of designing a lightweight yet at**tracktive** clone of the original playlist creation website.
+ Tracktive is a single-page, full-stack web application inspired by [8tracks](http://8tracks.com/), created with the goal of designing a lightweight, at**tracktive** clone of the original playlist creation website.
 It is built on a *Ruby on Rails* backend with a *PostgreSQL* database, and uses *React.js* with *Redux* architectural framework on the frontend.

 ## Features & Implementation
 * Secure front-end auth